ciaranmckenna/ciaranmckenna.com/src/notes/making-remote-work-work.md

 slug: making-remote-work
 date: 2019-01-16T14:57:25.592Z
 opener: >-
-  I recently gave a talk at BelfastJS on how I make working remotely, work for me.
+  I recently gave a lightning talk at BelfastJS on how I make working remotely, work for me.
+Here, I expand on some of the themes of that talk.
-featured: /images/screenshot-2019-01-19-at-13.52.39.png
+featured: /images/screenshot-2019-01-19-at-14.11.06.png
 category:
   - productivity
 ---